libgdx/gdx-liftoff/GWT.md

 Guide to HTML Deployment with GWT
 #####

+NOTE
+###

+This guide has been mostly superseded by [this libGDX wiki page](https://github.com/libgdx/libgdx/wiki/HTML5-Backend-and-GWT-Specifics).
+It is here as just another source that might help.

 Google Web Toolkit is nice to have because it gives libGDX applications the option to deploy to a web target.
 But, it's incredibly finicky.
 All sorts of parts of a program can act differently when GWT is the target. gdx-liftoff allows the HTML platform to be selected on the first screen, and when the project is generated, the